HP 9000 743i and 744 VME Workstations

 Memory

-Expansion slots
+Expansion cards

-Some pins of the P2-VME connector are used to route GSC bus traffic to expansion options, VME cages need to be properly jumpered to support this to not interfere with these transfers.
-The 743/744 boards must not be used in VXI cages since some of the VXI pins carry voltage which would result in damaged devices on the GSC bus.
+Some pins of the P2-VME connector are used to route GSC bus traffic to expansion options.
+VME cages need to be properly jumpered to support this to not interfere with these transfers.
+743/744 boards must not be used in VXI cages since some of the VXI pins carry voltage which would result in damaged devices on the GSC bus.

 Notes